 All online transactions between client applications (web browsers, ebook readers, mobile apps, etc.) and server applications should be encrypted using modern, up-to-date security protocols for SSL/HTTPS.
 Communications between server applications and third-party service providers should be encrypted.
 User passwords should be stored using up-to-date best practices for encryption.
 In addition, any personally identifiable information and user data housed off site (cloud-based infrastructure, tape backups, etc.) should use encrypted storage.

 It has become common practice for organizations to share data including personally identifiable information with third-parties, often unintentionally.
 Scripts and embedded content from a third-party that are placed on websites (sharing buttons, photo streams, videos, etc.) may allow that third party to track user behavior and share that data with other parties.
-However, most state statutes on the confidentiality of library records do not permit release of library patrons’ personally identifiable information or data about their use of library resources and services without user consent or a court order.
-In addition, ALA policy forbids sharing of library patron information with third parties without user consent or a court order.
+However, most state statutes on the confidentiality of library records do not permit release of library users’ personally identifiable information or data about their use of library resources and services without user consent or a court order.
+In addition, ALA policy forbids sharing of library user information with third parties without user consent or a court order.

 Libraries should carefully evaluate the impact on user privacy of all third-party scripts and embedded content that is included in their website, OPAC, or discovery service.